linrunner/tlp-doc/faq/operation.rst

 Solutions:

-* Update to version 1.2 or higher – recommended
+* Update to the newest version – highly recommended
 * Reboot with AC connected
 * Ask the laptop vendor for a corrected BIOS
 * Fix the DSDT yourself